b-qureshi/file-retriever/README.md

 Retrieves all files of a file type from a directory and moves to a new folder.
 Great for retrieving large amounts of files from a messy directory.
 If the file already exists in the destination folder, then it is not moved.

 ## Prerequisite
 Make sure to place file in root folder of drive you are working in.
 Then run the file in terminal.
-You also must have must have Python 3 installed.
+You must also have Python 3 installed.